DashZeroAlionSystems/LightDom/docs/OLLAMA_MCP_SETUP.md

 }
 ```

+The automation server reads the `automation:*` npm scripts from `package.json` and exposes three tools:

+- `list_automation_scripts` – enumerate the curated automation flows (supports optional `filter`/`tag`).
+- `describe_automation_script` – view the command and metadata for a single script.
+- `run_automation_script` – launch the selected npm script (with optional additional arguments or a dry-run preview).

+These tools let DeepSeek trigger the same enterprise automations that developers use locally without leaving the MCP workflow.

 You can extend this list manually or through the session launcher when you save a custom selection.

 Update the `env` blocks with your database credentials or n8n API key as needed.
 You can add additional MCP servers following the same structure.